ForestAdmin/agent-nodejs/docs/agent-customization/fields/behavior-changes.md

 When customizing your admin panel, instead of changing the exposed structure of your data, you may want to override default behaviors in Forest Admin.

+{% hint style="info" %}
+Disabling writes or filtering can also be made readonly without any code [in the field settings](https://docs.forestadmin.com/user-guide/collections/customize-your-fields#basic-settings).
+{% endhint %}

 ## Write operations

 ### Disabling writes

-{% hint style="info" %}
-Fields can also be made readonly without any code [in the field settings](https://docs.forestadmin.com/user-guide/collections/customize-your-fields#basic-settings).
-{% endhint %}

 ```javascript
 collection.replaceWriting('fullName', null);